sanjin94/HFMpred/README.md

 # HFMpred
 An app for HFM measuring and prediction

-App is started in a following way:
+App is started in a following way: \n
-    - open app directory
+    - open app directory \n
-    - run therminal in it
+    - run therminal in it \n
     - start the app with command 'streamlit run HFMpred_app.py'